-Ami has joined chambers as a probationary tenant from the employed Bar and practices exclusively in family law.
+Ami has joined chambers from the employed Bar and practices exclusively in family law.

 Ami has a natural interest in domestic proceedings and chose to study family law as part of the Bar Professional Training Course whilst at University.
 She wishes to focus her practice in this area and will be welcoming instructions both in private and public law.